KADN-TV

-KADN-TV (channel 15) is a television station licensed to Lafayette, Louisiana, United States, affiliated with Fox and MyNetworkTV.
-It is owned by Allen Media Group alongside low-power NBC affiliate KLAF-LD (channel 14).
-The two stations share studios on Eraste Landry Road in Lafayette; KADN-TV's transmitter is located south of Church Point, in rural Acadia Parish.
+KADN-TV (channel 15) is a television station in Lafayette, Louisiana, United States, affiliated with Fox and MyNetworkTV.
+It is owned by Gray Media alongside ABC affiliate KATC (channel 3) and NBC affiliate KLAF-LD (channel 14).
+KADN-TV and KLAF-LD share studios on Eraste Landry Road in Lafayette; KADN-TV's transmitter is located south of Church Point, in rural Acadia Parish.

 History

 Prior use of channel 15 in Lafayette

 Channel 15 in Lafayette was originally home to KLNI-TV (licensed to Lafayette and New Iberia), which operated as an NBC affiliate beginning on September 16, 1968.
 It was owned by Southwestern Louisiana Communications, Inc., and it was the first TV station built in southwestern Louisiana to broadcast in full color.
 Like other NBC affiliates in the region, it temporarily brought PBS programming, specifically Sesame Street, to the Acadiana area from 1970 until 1972.
 However, Lafayette was just barely large enough at the time to support three full network affiliates.
 KLNI-TV, a UHF station, found it difficult to compete against longer-established KATC-TV (channel 3) and KLFY-TV (channel 10).
 It did not help matters that WBRZ-TV in Baton Rouge and KPLC-TV in Lake Charles both provided strong grade B coverage to most of the market after relocating their transmission towers and increasing their respective heights.
 After suffering financial difficulties for most of its existence, KLNI discontinued operations on February 21, 1975.
-This left WBRZ (and later WRBT, now WVLA) and KPLC as the region's de facto NBC affiliates; the latter was carried by most cable providers in south-central Louisiana.
+This left WBRZ (and later WRBT) and KPLC as the region's de facto NBC affiliates; the latter was carried by most cable providers in south-central Louisiana.
 The allocation for channel 15 in Lafayette as a commercial TV station remained after the demise of KLNI-TV, but the frequency stayed dark for the next five years.